 General Description of Content

 << A gentle intro to the content: Application and support layer functions in flight and on ground.
-The information they exchange.
-How they are assembled to define services.
-What the communications protocol stacks look like.
-What physical elements are involved and how these functions and services may (typically) be deployed.
-And a few End-to-End examples of deployments of physical elements. >>

-Basic ASL Concepts
+The information they exchange- that semantics and information content are important, not purely data formats; and that data items exposed at application level interfaces may reference other data items at the same level.
+How they are assembled to define services –which includes specification of the interaction between communicating entities .
+What the communications protocol stacks look like: may be a data format for file exchange, or an interactive service based on message exchange Underlying communications protocol stack may either be as already defined in the SCCS-ADD for space links, or make use of alternative terrestrial technologies depending on the deployment context.

+This document seeks to model the mission operations aspects of a space system as a set of reference function; identify where the interactions between those functions may be at an interoperable boundary between agencies, organisations or systems; map these to existing or planned CCSDS standards; and identify any key gaps in coverage.>>

+Application Support Layer Domains

+<< Introduce the scope of the document in terms of the primary domains : Mission Operations (MOIMS and SOIS The flight and ground domains are connected and secured using underlying data transport and other services provided by the other CCSDS areas: SLS, SIS, CSS, and SEA. >>)>>

+Mission Operations and Information Management

 << MOIMS defines MO services, common services, and an abstract message framework that may be deployed in a variety of ways.
 It also defines navigation data exchanges and data archive processes (and some services).
+These are primarily intended for terrestrial use, but some of them may appear in flight.
+List the top level functional areas includes

+Spacecraft Onboard Interfaces

-These are primarily intended for terrestrial use, but some of them may appear in flight. <<SOIS defines a dictionary of terms, the means for describing components and service interfaces using Electronic Data Sheets, spacecraft on-board services, subnetwork services, and on-board wireless.>>The flight and ground domains are connected and secured using underlying data transport and other services provided by the other CCSDS areas: SLS, SIS, CSS, and SEA. >>
+<<SOIS defines a dictionary of terms, the means for describing components and service interfaces using Electronic Data Sheets, spacecraft on-board services, subnetwork services, and on-board wireless.>>

 Relationship Between ASL and other CCSDS Architecture Documents